Blosc/c-blosc/ANNOUNCE.rst

 functions right away, as long as they calling `blosc_set_nthreads()` previous to anything else.
 However, using them is highly recommended.

+Thanks to Oscar Villellas for the init/destroy suggestion, it is a nice idea indeed!

 For more info, please see the release notes in:

 https://github.com/FrancescAlted/blosc/wiki/Release-notes